Filter Options

 What are the options to extend my 5-day Uganda trip?

-“Within Uganda, if you have a day or two spare at the end of your 5-day safari, popular add-ons include white-water rafting on the Nile near Jinja and boat trips into Mabamba Swamp to look for the bizarre shoebill.
-If you’re looking for somewhere to chill out by the water, your best option in Uganda is Lake Bunyonyi.
-Further afield, a 5-day Uganda safari focused on gorilla and chimp trekking pairs well with a Big Five safari in neighboring Tanzania or Kenya.
+“Within Uganda, if you have a day or two spare at the end of your 5-day safari, popular add-ons include white-water rafting on the Nile River near the city of Jinja (on the shore of Lake Victoria) and boat trips into Mabamba Swamp to look for the bizarre shoebill.
+If you want to chill out by the water, your best option in Uganda is Lake Bunyonyi.
+Farther afield, a 5-day Uganda safari focused on gorilla and chimp trekking pairs well with a Big Five safari in neighboring Tanzania or Kenya.
 For the more recreationally minded, the obvious coastal extension is Zanzibar Island, which lies in the Indian Ocean offshore of Tanzania.”

 4